winitzki/scall/tutorial/programming_dhall.md

 Dhall is a powerful, purely functional programming language that has several applications:
 - a generator for flexible, programmable, but strictly validated YAML and JSON configuration files
+- an industry-strength System Fω interpreter for studying various language-independent aspects of functional programming
 - a high-level scripting DSL interfacing with a runtime that implements low-level details
-- an industry-strength System Fω interpreter for studying various language-independent aspects of FP theory and practice

 This book focuses on the last two applications.

 ## Overview of Dhall

 Dhall is a language for programmable configuration files, primarily intended to replace templated JSON, templated YAML, and other programmable or templated configuration formats.

+The Dhall project documentation covers many aspects of using Dhall with YAML and JSON.
+This book focuses on other applications of Dhall.

 This text follows the [Dhall standard 23.0.0](https://github.com/dhall-lang/dhall-lang/releases/tag/v23.0.0).
 For an introduction to Dhall, see [Dhall's official documentation](https://docs.dhall-lang.org).